Palliative Care & Your Health

 While palliative care and hospice care both involve home treatment, it pays to remember the end goal is not the same.
 A person receiving hospice care has a condition that will lead to death in a relatively short period of time.
 In this setting, the focus is not on treating the condition.
 It’s on alleviating pain and allowing the person to enjoy the best quality of life possible under the circumstances.

 By contrast, palliative care is about helping the patient recover to whatever degree is possible.
 While pain management is part of the process, the focus is on getting better and staying that way.
-Even with a chronic illness, the plan is to control it to such a degree that the patient can look forward to being around for years to come.
+Even with chronic pain or illness, the plan is to control it to such a degree that the patient can look forward to being around for years to come.

 The Bottom Line